Oral Herpes Simplex HSV-1

-- The National Institute for Health and Care Excellence (NICE) guidance on referral for suspected cancer recommends urgent referral for a person with:
+- The National Institute for Health and Care Excellence (NICE) guidance on referral for suspected cancer recommends urgent referral:

-- Unexplained ulceration of the oral mucosa, or mass persisting for more than three weeks.
+- By a doctor for unexplained ulceration in the oral cavity lasting for more than three weeks.

 - Tests are not usually necessary in immunocompetent people, as history and examination will usually confirm the diagnosis.

 - Viral culture from swabs of lesions has been considered the gold standard but is limited by the short time period of viral shedding and the relatively low number of viral particles present in samples.
 Also, the risk of a false negative increases from 48 hours after the lesions have appeared.

 - Rapid detection based on polymerase chain reaction (PCR) is available when required (eg, immunocompromised patients, severe infection).

-- Cold sores or gingivostomatitis is usually mild and self-limiting and so can be managed symptomatically.
+- Cold sores or gingivostomatitis are usually mild and self-limiting and so can be managed symptomatically.
 Reassure the patient that lesions will heal without scarring.

 - A soft diet may be needed: drinking should also be encouraged to prevent dehydration.